 How Web Design Is Linked With Indexability

 Do you know that Google crawls every page on your site before indexing it?
 This is why internal links are needed to make pages findable by search engines.
 Most importantly, you need to ensure that all internal links work.

 Start by doing a simple Google search.
 For instance, the site: operator will help you see pages that are indexed.
-You can also check robots.txt file (https//www.yourdomainname.com/robots.txt) to see your site’s disallows.
+You can also check the robots.txt file (https//www.yourdomainname.com/robots.txt) to see what your site disallows.

 You can speed up the process by using Screaming Frog or Google Search Console’s Index Status web crawlers.